-- Regulating Migrant Motherhood in a Time of Fertility Crisis and Intensive Parenthood: The Case of Taiwan.
-Pei-Chia Lan, National Taiwan University - Country of Freedom, Country of the Damned: Gender and the Cross-Border Politics of Migrant Mexico.
-Abigail Andrews, University of California-San Diego - Migration, Womenomics, and Nationalism: The Challenges for - Japan and the Implications for Asia.
-Nana Oishi, University of Melbourne - Fixing Femininity: Culture and Privilege in Transnational IT.
+Regulating Migrant Motherhood in a Time of Fertility Crisis and Intensive Parenthood: The Case of Taiwan.
+Pei-Chia Lan, National Taiwan University

+Country of Freedom, Country of the Damned: Gender and the Cross-Border Politics of Migrant Mexico.
+Abigail Andrews, University of California-San Diego

+Migration, Womenomics, and Nationalism: The Challenges for Japan and the Implications for Asia.
+Nana Oishi, University of Melbourne

+Fixing Femininity: Culture and Privilege in Transnational IT.
 Smitha Radhakrishnan, Wellesley College

 The relationship between sending states and their emigrants is being redefined.
 Contemporary emigrants leave countries at more advanced stages of nation-building and with a strong sense of both national identity and obligation to their home country than in previous eras of migration.
 Sending states ask emigrants, increasingly constructed a "heroes of the nation," to take responsibility for the economic development of their homelands.
-Yet the simultaneous feminization of migration poses particular challenges to sending states and nation-building projects because women are constructed as cultural bearers of the nation, women's sexuality represents national morality and "ethnic purity," and how a nation of modernity.
+Yet the simultaneous feminization of migration poses particular challenges to sending states and nation-building projects because women are constructed as cultural bearers of the nation, women's sexuality represents national morality and "ethnic purity," and how a nation treats its women is used by the international community as an indicator of modernity.
 The papers in this panel explore this evolving relationship between the nation-building projects of both sending and receiving states and the gendered dynamics of migration and development.